The Spectral Approach to Linear Rational Expectations Models: Ill-Posedness and Regularization

-where $j$ is the coordinate corresponding to output in $X$.
 Linear combinations of lagged, current, and expected values of coordinates of $X$ can also be shrunk similarly.
+The operator

+shrinks the second difference of all variables, imposing smoothness on solutions, similar to the idea of the \cite{hp} filter.

+Note that the operators above belong to the class of operators defined in Definition \ref{defn:MV}.
+Thus, we can more generally use any $L\in\mathcal{W}^{l\times m}$ to construct the weight

-shrinks the second difference of prices and output, imposing smoothness on solutions, with $R$ controlling the relative smoothness of prices and output (e.g.\ when the model describes \cite{hp} filtered data).
-Finally, and perhaps most importantly, regularization can also allow the researcher to shrink across frequencies.
-For example, the researcher may wish to shrink the spectrum of the process towards frequencies of between $2\pi/32$ and $2\pi/4$ corresponding to business cycle fluctuations of period 4-32 quarters in quarterly data, i.e.\ using
+More importantly, regularization can allow the researcher to shrink not just across time but across frequencies.
+For example, the researcher may wish to shrink the spectrum of the solution towards frequencies of between $2\pi/32$ and $2\pi/4$ corresponding to business cycle fluctuations of period 4-32 quarters in quarterly data, i.e.\ using